aklivity/zilla-plus-aws-templates/amazon-msk/cdk/README.WebStreaming.md

 ### Enable Glue Schema Registry

-To enable the Glue Schema Registry for schema fetching, set the context variable `glueRegistry` to the name of the Glue Registry.
+To enable the Glue Schema Registry for schema fetching, set the context variable `glue` `registry` to the name of the Glue Registry.

 1. List all Glue Registries: